Lemovices

+The Lemovices were a Gallic tribe living in the western Massif Central during the Iron Age and the Roman period.
+They gave their name to the Limousin region and to its principal town, Limoges.
+Caesar records them among the peoples who raised a force to relieve the Roman siege of Alesia in 52 BC, and their leader Sedullus fell in the fighting there.
+Under Roman rule they formed a civitas administered from Augustoritum (Limoges), which Augustus attached to the province of Aquitania.

 Name

 They are mentioned as Lemovices by Caesar (mid-1st c.
 BC) and Pliny (1st c.
 AD), Lemoouíkes (Λεμοουίκες) by Strabo (early 1st c.
 AD), and as Limouikoí (Λιμουικοί) by Ptolemy (2nd c.
 AD).

-The Gaulish ethnonym *Lemouīcēs literally means 'those who vanquish by the elm', probably in reference to the wood from which were made their spears or bows.
-It derives from the stem lēmo- ('elm'; cf. OIr. lem, Middle Welsh llwyfen) attached to the suffix -uices ('victors').
-The Proto-Celtic stem *lēmo- or *limo- ultimately derives from Proto-Indo-European *h₁élem or *h₁leym- ('elm'; cf. Latin ulmus 'elm', Old Norse almr 'elm, bow', Russian il'm 'mountain elm').
+The Gaulish ethnonym *Lemouices means 'those who vanquish by the elm', probably in reference to the wood from which were made their spears or bows.
+It derives from the stem Celtic lēmo-, meaning 'elm', attached to the suffix -uices ('victors').

 The city of Limoges, attested ca. 400 AD as civitas Lemovicum ('civitas of the Lemovices', Lemovicas in 844, Lemotges in 1208), and the Limousin region, attested in the 6th c.
 AD as Lemovicinum (pago Lemovicino in 860, Lemozi in 1071–1127), are named after the Gallic tribe.

+A homonymous people, the Lemovices of Armorica, are listed by Caesar among the peoples of Armorica.
+They may be the same people whom Caesar may have listed by mistake among the Armorican peoples, or they may instead be a small people homonymous with the Lemovices of Limousin.
+Jean-Michel Desbordes supposed one people of common origin settled in two places, comparing them to the Bituriges Cubi of Berry and the Bituriges Vivisci of the Bordelais.
+On this view, one branch may have remained on the western plateaux of the Massif Central, while the other may have moved to the Atlantic coast.
+Robert Bedon, by contrast, takes them to be two distinct peoples sharing the same name.